ARE YOUR BICEPS LACKING WIDTH?

 You may find that this muscle is a little sore, because it’s a common area of a trigger point for anyone that does upper body training.

-Since the brachialis is strongest in the midrange of the movement, it has a greater contribution to elbow flexion in the beginning third to half of an elbow bend, whereas the biceps will kick in more strongly from the midpoint up.
+Since the brachialis is strongest in the midrange of the movement, it has a greater contribution to elbow flexion in the beginning third to half of an elbow bend range of motion, whereas the biceps will kick in more strongly from the midpoint up.

 WHY HAMMER CURLS AREN’T THE PERFECT ANSWER…

-You’ve probably heard that the hammer curl is a great exercise for building up the brachialis to help push it outward and give you thicker looking arms?
+You’ve probably heard that the hammer curl is a great exercise for building up the brachialis to help push it outward and give you more arm size?

 That is true, BUT…

-Many times people don’t perform the exercise properly and so it doesn’t pay the dividends in wider thicker arms!
+Many times people don’t perform the exercise properly and so it doesn’t help with real growth to create wider thicker arms!

-A regular hammer curl is inadequate for hitting the brachialis because if you involve any sort of supination while bending the elbow you’re going to shift the focus over to the biceps and away from the brachialis.
+A regular hammer curl exercise for biceps is inadequate for hitting the brachialis because if you involve any sort of supination while bending the elbow you’re going to shift the focus over to the bicep heads and away from the brachialis.

 The hammer curl puts you in a neutral grip position halfway between supinated and pronated with knuckles pointing straight ahead.
 You still get a little bit of bicep activation in terms flexing the elbow meaning that your brachialis isn’t kicking in as much as it could.

-What can we do to turn the biceps off a little bit more?
+What can we do to turn the biceps muscle activation off a little bit more?